MasIzzudin/auto_authentication/README.md

 ### Deploying Node js App to Heroku
 - if you have not registered yet, please do that and login to HEROKU,
 - click here to register https://dashboard.heroku.com
-- do the following to deploy your application to node js.
+- do the following to deploy your node js app to heroku.
 1. click new and Create new app
 ![1](https://user-images.githubusercontent.com/28797238/34403390-7a6cc008-ebda-11e7-9372-ea2de5f73ea5.png)